 You may be wondering about the name COHO – as it might appear COHO would be the initials of the owners names however in this case it is refreshingly a tribute to a species of salmon (often referred to as ‘silvers’ by fisherman).
 This salmon theme is used throughout their labels and marketing materials.
 COHO originates from a Celtic legend regarding the first person to catch and eat salmon – and from that meal, poetry was born.
 It is also a poignant tribute to the difficult journey spawning salmon make.

-Speaking of difficult journeys, their first vintages were all but destroyed in the now infamous wine warehouse fire & disaster in Vallejo in 2005.
-A number of wineries were affected by this fire, but its most difficult on new wineries who were not yet well established.
+Speaking of difficult journeys, the first vintages of COHO were all but destroyed in the now infamous wine warehouse fire & disaster in Vallejo in 2005.
+A number of wineries were affected by this fire, but it was most difficult on new wineries who were not yet well established.

-The 2005 Summit Vine Ranch Cabernet Sauvignon is still a young wine however it is full bodied, with a healthy tannin structure anchoring the finish.
-Grapes for this wine are from a hillside vineyard located at about 1800 feet in the Diamond Mountain appellation.
+The 2005 Summit Vine Ranch Cabernet Sauvignon was still a young wine at the time of our tasting, however it is full bodied, with an ample tannin structure anchoring the finish.
+Grapes for this wine were sourced from a hillside vineyard located at about 1800 feet in the Diamond Mountain appellation.

 The 2013 Headwaters is 87% Cabernet Sauvignon, 11% Merlot and 2% Petite Verdot.
 Dark ruby in the glass the bouquet is quite discernible offering earthy aromas, mushroom notes, black pepper and dark chocolate – it is meaty and savory on the bouquet – similar to the aromas we have noticed on a number of Syrah wines over the years.
 Mostly darker fruit shows on the palate including plum and black cherry.
 Hints of mocha along with cedar linger and darker spices show on the finish.
 One of the most pleasing aspects of this wine are the tannins – rounded but noticeable they complement rather then are gripping on the finish.